 Through Project 560, Klatsch endeavours to capture all of this and more.
 The project attempts to bring to life (virtually) snippets of a few Bangaloreans transiently based at the Mohan Building in Chickpet.
-Creating a timeline of fictional and factual histories, the endeavor is to reconnect present day Bangaloreans, and people who may have recently made Bangalore their home, with the city’s lesser-known, un-glorified past.
+Creating a timeline of fictional and factual histories, the endeavour is to reconnect present-day Bangaloreans, and people who may have recently made Bangalore their home, with the city’s lesser-known, un-glorified past.
 Klatsch aspires to uncover the hidden identities of Bangalore and hear out the unheard, the mundane, and the forgotten.

 The built heritage of the city has been a bystander to numerous life histories, it has played host to celebrations galore and has painfully witnessed a few catastrophes too.
 Through Klatsch this built heritage comes alive, it becomes the Protagonist and not a mere onlooker.
-What happens when Mohan building is treated as the living; the breathing?
-What happens when the building starts to narrate stories and incidences?
+What happens when the Mohan building is treated as the living; the breathing?
+What happens when the building starts to narrate stories and incidents?
 Stories of labourers who built the place, of the old lady who sat quietly through a panchayat session, stories of the common man who spent a night at the Bombay Anand Bhavan Ashram?

 These everyday stories are what we are looking to narrate, taking the Mohan Building as a constant, and the people around as the mobile, transitory passersby.
 The project looks to convert this found space into a heterogeneous mix of spatial artworks, which act directly on the physical spaces present within the Mohan Building.
 Transforming the internal spaces into active, significant elements, able to transmit emotions and tell stories contextually located within the structure.

-THE CHOSEN SPACE: Built-up in 1909, Mohan Building has had a multitude of functions to play.
-Sometimes called as Bangalore’s first commercial mall, the building started out as a Taluka Kacheri when it was constructed.
-Viewing galleries around the main courtyard, as well as the main hall on the first floor, make it easy to imagine heated discussions taking place in the space below.
+THE CHOSEN SPACE: Built in 1909, the Mohan Building has had a multitude of functions to play.
+Sometimes called Bangalore’s first commercial mall, the building started out as a Taluka Kacheri when it was constructed.
+Viewing galleries around the main courtyard, as well as the main hall on the first floor, makes it easy to imagine heated discussions taking place in the space below.
 Around this time the building also housed a police station inside its walls.
 After the Kacheri was shifted, the building took on a commercial hue with cotton and silk shops occupying the rooms around the courtyard.
 Some of these shops still exist today and are being evicted by the building’s new owners.
 This combination of colourful shops inside the courtyard and food stalls just outside the compound wall has earned the building the tag of ‘Bangalore’s first mall’.

 About 45 years after the building was constructed the first floor area was taken up by the Bombay Anand Bhavan Hotel.
 Climbing up the staircase into the reception area of the hotel throws you into a space brimming with stories, stuck in time.
-Well-preserved artifacts, like a numbered key holder at the reception and a board asking guests to dutifully pay their dues still adorn the walls of the space.
-Walking through the main functioning areas of the hotel, it’s easy to see that the rooms were really retrofitted into the big halls, one of the many transformations Mohan Building has seen.
+Well-preserved artefacts, like a numbered key holder at the reception and a board asking guests to dutifully pay their dues, still adorn the walls of the space.
+Walking through the main functioning areas of the hotel, it’s easy to see that the rooms were retrofitted into the big halls, one of the many transformations Mohan Building has seen.

-OUTCOMES: We seek inspiration from spaces that we see around us, sounds that we hear and the people that aspire to surround us with their complex simplicities.
+OUTCOMES: We seek inspiration from spaces that we see around us, sounds that we hear and the people who aspire to surround us with their complex simplicities.
 When the aforementioned are picked proportionately and woven together with hints of imagination and creative flare, a beautiful tale resounds.
 We are here to capture that tale and present it to the people of Bangalore in three ways:

 A. Ephemeral Spatial works: Using the already existing, fast dilapidating space of the Bombay Anand Bhavan aka Mohan Building; Klatsch will look at reimagining and trying to recreate certain experiences of a bygone era in cohesion with the historical representation and recollection of the former glory of this iconic establishment.
 This would be in terms of Reconstructing a life story from the era that saw the construction of this architectural masterpiece, representative of the colonial period (1909).An artistic representation of a fictional scenario of the Taluka Kacheri (panchayat) with live performances and audiovisual installations.A spatial Illustration characterizing a narrative taken from the official records of the Police station that was once housed in the Mohan building.